jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-12-lincolnreading.md

 **Foreword:**

 As I sit down and begin writing, I have to admit that this project is not my idea.
 No, this is a child born from a little bit of jealousy.
-As with most things in my life, I begin this piece inspired by Frank.
+As with most things in my life, I begin this piece inspired by <a href="https://jinfanhu.com/posts/when-does-it-end" target="_blank">Frank</a>.

 Reflection is difficult.
 Self reflection, particularly so.
 Even physically, we look at ourselves in a mirror and think that’s what we look like, only to be shocked when we see how photographs turn out.